-Purchase gasoline in small quantities and store in clean, approved containers.
-A container with a capacity of 2 gallons or less with a pouring spout is recommended.
-Such a container is easier to handle and helps eliminate spillage during refueling.

-Do not use gasoline left over from the previous season, to minimize gum deposits in fuel system and to ensure easy starting.

-Do not add oil to the gasoline.
+Purchase gasoline in small quantities that can be used within 30 days and store only in clean, approved containers.
+Do not use gasoline left over from the previous season unless treated with a fuel stabilizer (see Storage), to minimize gum deposits and ensure easy starting.
+Do not use gasoline containing Methanol, or add oil to the gasoline.